surfrock66/custom_roleplay_data/README.md

 ## Demo/Testing Resource Pack
 I have provided a sample resource pack to show how the commands work and how to format resource packs across different versions.
 There are the following 3 custom models:
 - For minecraft **1.21.3 and earlier**, there is a custom model for a **carved pumpkin** "CRD Test 1" available with command "/trigger CustomModelData set 1"
-- For minecraft **1.21.4**, there is a custom model for a **carved pumpkin** "CRD Test 2" where the model is referenced with strings, using "select", available after renaming the item "test2" and running the command "/trigger CustomModelName"
+- For minecraft **1.21.4 and later**, there is a custom model for a **carved pumpkin** "CRD Test 2" where the model is referenced with strings, using "select", available after renaming the item "test2" and running the command "/trigger CustomModelName"
-- For minecraft **1.21.4**, there is a custom model for a **dirt block** "CRD Test 3" where the model is referenced with numbers, available with command "/trigger CustomModelData set 3"
+- For minecraft **1.21.4 and later**, there is a custom model for a **dirt block** "CRD Test 3" where the model is referenced with numbers, available with command "/trigger CustomModelData set 3"